ralucas/basic_c_socket_server/README.md

 Building a socket server in C is a great introduction to the language as well as IPC mechanisms such as sockets and it can show you how simple it is to set up a server.
 For this installment, we're going to do a single-threaded version.

+So, let's get started...

+### The Server

-First, I want to define some constants that we'll use throughout.
+First I want to define some constants that we'll use throughout.
 For some of these you may want to pass these in dynamically, but for this case I'm just hardcoding them here as constants:

 ```
 #define SOCKET_ERROR  -1